Ser-Drephs/ser-drephs.github.io/_drafts/learning-rust.md

 Rust uses so called "crates".
 [Crates](https://crates.io/) are packages which you can use in your application.
 Cargo is the package manager for Rust.

 To start a new Rust project just open a shell and type `cargo new <name>` ex. `cargo new changelog`.
-Cargo then generated a project stub for your new project.
+Cargo then generates a project stub for your new project.

 ```shell
 D:\sources> cargo new changelog